Raphael Semmes: After the war

-The U.S. briefly held Semmes as a prisoner after the war, but released him on parole, then later arrested him for treason on December 15, 1865.
-After a good deal of behind-the-scenes political machinations, all charges were eventually dropped, and he was finally released on April 7, 1866.
-After his release, Semmes worked as a professor of philosophy and literature at Louisiana State Seminary (now Louisiana State University), as a county judge, and then as a newspaper editor.
-Semmes later returned to Mobile and resumed his legal career.
+The U.S. briefly held Semmes as a prisoner after the war, but released him again on a second parole, then later rearrested him for treason on December 15, 1865.
+After a good deal of behind-the-scenes legal and political machinations, all charges were eventually dropped, and he was released on April 7, 1866.

-In October 1866 the Louisiana State Seminary offered Semmes a position as Professor of Moral Philosophy and English Literature.
+In October 1866, the Louisiana State Seminary (today's Louisiana State University) offered Semmes a position as Professor of Moral Philosophy and English Literature.
 The position paid $3,000 per year.
 Semmes assumed this role on January 1, 1867.
 His fellow faculty-members described him as "dignified and easy to talk with".
-His teaching method in classes incorporated mainly formal lectures, with very little discussion.
-In May 1867 Semmes resigned from academia to take over as editor of a newspaper, the Memphis Bulletin.
+His teaching consisted mainly of formal lectures, with very little open discussion or questions.
+After only five months on campus, Semmes resigned from academia to take over as editor of the Memphis Bulletin newspaper in Memphis, Tennessee.

-He defended both his actions at sea and the political actions of the southern states in his 1869 Memoirs of Service Afloat During The War Between the States.
-Semmes is credited with helping to popularize the phrase “War Between the States" to refer to the American Civil War.
+He defended his actions of warfare at sea and the political actions of the seceded southern states in his 1869 Memoirs of Service Afloat During The War Between the States.
+The book was viewed by some, including Putnam's Magazine, as one of the most cogent but bitter defenses of the South's "Lost Cause".
+Semmes is credited with helping to popularize the term “War Between the States".

-In 1871 the citizens of Mobile presented Semmes with what became known as the Raphael Semmes House, and it remained his residence until his untimely death in 1877 from complications that followed food poisoning from eating contaminated shrimp.
-Semmes was then interred in Mobile's Old Catholic Cemetery.
+In 1871, the citizens of Mobile presented Semmes with the Raphael Semmes House, an 1858 brick townhouse at 804 Government Street.
+He lived there until he died in 1877, from complications that followed food poisoning from eating some contaminated shrimp.
+Semmes was interred in Mobile's Old Catholic Cemetery.

-Claimed links between Raphael Semmes and Captain Nemo

-In 1998 the Jules Verne scholar William Butcher was the first to identify a possible link between the Birkenhead, England built CSS Alabama and Captain Nemo’s Nautilus from the Jules Verne 1869 novel Twenty Thousand Leagues Under the Seas.
-Butcher stated that The Alabama, which claimed to have sunk 75 merchantmen, was destroyed by the Unionist Kearsarge off Cherbourg on 11th June 1864….
-This battle has clear connections with Nemo’s final attack, also in the English Channel.

-Jules Verne had himself made a previous comparison between the Birkenhead built CSS Alabama and the Nautilus in a letter to his publisher Pierre-Jules Hetzel in March 1869.